|

 For the Linguine Puttanesca

-- 6 garlic cloves peeled and sliced thin
+• 6 garlic cloves peeled and sliced thinly

 Instructions

-- Preheat the oven to 400F.
-Add the sliced tomatoes to a large sheet pan and toss with the olive oil and some salt.
+• Preheat the oven to 400F.
+Add the sliced tomatoes to a large sheet pan and toss with the olive oil and salt.
 Assemble the tomatoes skin side down, and roast them in the oven on the bottom rack for about 30 minutes until they start to shrivel and the bottoms get a little charred.
-If you're roasting tomatoes for the first time, check them after 15 minutes and then every few minutes after that in case your oven runs hotter.4 teaspoons extra virgin olive oil; 2 10-ounce packages cherry tomatoes, sliced lengthwise

-- Bring a large pot of salted water to a boil.
-Boil the linguine until al dente or until it reaches the desired tenderness.16 ounces linguine; ½ cup extra virgin olive oil; 6 thinly sliced garlic cloves;
+• Bring a large pot of salted water to a boil.
+Boil the linguine until al dente or until it reaches the desired tenderness.
+Reserve some pasta water before draining.

-- Meanwhile, heat the oil for the panko in a large pan (You'll use the same pan later to prepare the puttanesca "sauce.")
+• Meanwhile, heat the oil for the panko in a large pan over medium heat (you'll use the same pan later to prepare the puttanesca).
 Throw in a couple of granules of panko; if they sizzle, throw in the rest with the granulated garlic and a pinch of salt.
 Toss frequently until the breadcrumbs turn golden brown, then transfer them to a small bowl.
-Carefully wipe the inside of the pan with a paper towel to remove any remaining crumbs, which might burn later if left behind.
-1 tablespoon extra virgin olive oil; ½ cup panko breadcrumbs; ½ teaspoon garlic powder
+Carefully wipe the inside of the pan with a paper towel to remove any remaining crumbs.

-- Following the linguine section in the recipe card, heat the olive oil in the same pan over medium heat.
+• Following the linguine section in the recipe card, heat the olive oil in the same pan over medium-low to medium heat.
 Add the garlic and cook until golden.
 Sprinkle in the red pepper flakes, stir them quickly for a few seconds, then add the anchovies.
-Break up the anchovies into the oil until they almost dissolve.16 ounces linguine; 6 thinly sliced garlic cloves; ½ teaspoon red pepper flakes; 6 anchovy fillets
+Break up the anchovies in the oil until they almost dissolve.

-- Toss in the tomatoes, olives, and capers, and stir with the other ingredients, heating everything through for 1 to 2 minutes.1 cup cooked cherry tomatoes; 1 cup Kalamata olives, sliced lengthwise; 2 tablespoons capers
+• Toss in the roasted tomatoes, olives, and capers, and stir with the other ingredients, heating everything through for 1-2 minutes.